francescoraves483/LTNT/README.md

 - all the other metrics supported by [LaTe](https://github.com/francescoraves483/LaMP_LaTe)
 - throughput (in both directions), over TCP and UDP

-**Important:** this project is still in an early stage.
+**Important:** this project is still in a very early stage.
 You are really welcome if you want to contribute and provide suggestions!
 More features and configuration parameters are going to be added in the future.

 # LTNT open source software